World AIDS Day 2021: Remembering Those We Have Lost, Honoring Survivors and Working to Close the HIV Health Equity Gap with Donna Thompson

 December 1, 2021

-Two weeks ago, an ACCESS Rogers Park Family Health Center patient asked to speak to me.
-He alerted the staff that he wanted to speak to the CEO because what he had to say could not be simply stated in an email or letter.
+Two weeks ago, an ACCESS Rogers Park Family Health Center patient told the staff that he wanted to speak to the CEO because what he had to say could not be simply stated in an email or letter.

 When we spoke, he began the conversation by letting me know that the health center had saved his life.
 He described being diagnosed with HIV in the 1990’s.
 He began coming to ACCESS Rogers Park in 1998.
 This was during the health center’s early days as we had opened the site in 1997 as a beacon on the North Side for infectious disease care.
 In fact, it was there that we hired our first Behavioral Health Consultant and a dedicated Infectious Disease provider focused on HIV/ AIDS patients integrated within our primary care delivery model.